 You can also do your part to reduce tax fraud by reporting any suspicious tax-related activity to the IRS, even if you are not directly affected.
 For instructions on reporting tax fraud, follow this chart on the IRS Website.

-The IRS halted 1.4 million fraudulent returns in progress in 2017 and 649,000 in 2018, saving $6 billion and $3.1 billion, respectively — but they can't do it alone, especially with the partial government shutdown.
+The IRS halted 597,000 fraudulent returns in progress in 2017 and 649,000 in 2018, saving $6 billion and $3.1 billion, respectively — but they can't do it alone, especially with the partial government shutdown.
 It takes a collaborative effort from everyone involved to beat tax fraud related to identity theft, including you.
 And you have more reasons than anyone to prevent your identity from being misused.